One half of a profitable app is the app itself – you obviously need a solution that people will pay for.

 Of course, overall sales figures are what ultimately matter, so founders usually experiment with different price points to see where they maximize revenue.

-Let’s just recap the factors:
+Let’s just recap the factors that affect app revenue models:

 - User Persona